ballerina-attic/docs-ballerina-vscode-extension/en/docs/edit-the-code/code-actions.md

 #### Quick fixes for records

-The code actions below are available for records.
+The following quick fixes are available for records.

 - `Create record`: Create a record for an unknown type.
 - `Fill record fields`: Add missing record fields to a mapping constructor expression.